Leakage current of high-fluence neutron-irradiated 8" silicon sensors for the CMS Endcap Calorimeter Upgrade: Silicon sensors for the CMS endcap calorimeter upgrade

 A schematic representation of the HV protection structures in a partial sensor of type LD Five is shown in figure~\ref{plot:HV_partial}.
 It illustrates how both HV rings and internal GR structures (floating and grounded) are integrated within the sensor interior.
 A photograph of a sensor of cut type LD Five is provided in figure~\ref{plot:LD_Five}, while figure~\ref{plot:Internal_HV} shows a detailed view of the intersection of HV rings and internal HV protection structures in the inner sensor area.

-In addition to the standard (full) cells described above, CE sensors incorporate other specialized cell types, such as edge cells and calibration cells, which differ in area size.
+In addition to the standard (full) cells, CE sensors incorporate other specialized cell types, such as edge cells and calibration cells, which differ in area size.
+Examples of several cell types are shown in figure~\ref{plot:cell_types} for an HD Top partial sensor.
 Edge cells ensure complete area coverage of the detector geometry, while calibration cells with their small surface area maintain a sufficient signal-to-noise ratio with minimum ionizing particles until the End of Life of the detector and will be used for energy calibration.
-Further details on the design and function of these cell types can be found in ref~\cite{Acar_2023}.
-Examples of several such cell types are shown in figure~\ref{plot:cell_types} for an HD Top partial sensor.
-Their leakage current behaviour is discussed in section~\ref{subsec:Voltage_Dependence_of_Leakage_Current-Profiles}.

-This study examines whether internal GRs and HV lines in partial sensors pose a risk of increased leakage currents in the internal sensor cells.
-Additionally, it assesses whether partial sensors exhibit the same current-related damage rate as full sensors.
+This study examines whether internal guard rings and HV lines in partial sensors pose a risk of increased leakage currents in the internal sensor cells.
+This is important because the leakage current must remain within the limits imposed by the detector design, the power supply, and the readout chip specifications.
+The total sensor leakage current must stay below \SI{10}{\milli\ampere}~\cite{hgcal-tdr:2018}, and the leakage current per cell must remain below \SI{50}{\micro\ampere} to satisfy the HGCROC3 requirements~\cite{CMS:2022lry}.
+Exceeding these limits can lead to unstable operation and, as observed previously, may even result in sensor damage \cite{Acar_2023}.
+For this reason, it is necessary to verify whether partial sensors show an increased risk of such behaviour.

-The leakage current levels of the CE sensors are analysed to ensure compliance with the limits defined during the detector design and by the readout chip specifications.
-The total sensor leakage current limit must not exceed \SI{10}{\milli\ampere}, as required by the constraints of the chosen power supply~\cite{hgcal-tdr:2018}.
-In addition, the HGCROC3 readout chip imposes upper bounds on the per-cell leakage current, with a maximum allowable value of \SI{50}{\micro\ampere}~\cite{CMS:2022lry}.